-The results of HAR1 were also published in December 2024, announcing 11 successful projects to contribute 125MW - from an initial target of 250MW - of low-carbon hydrogen capacity by 2025.22 With support under HAR1, projects will receive a strike price of £241/MWh - supported by £2bn funding through the Hydrogen Production Business Model - over a period of 15 years.
-Alongside this, the government outlined the timelines for future HAR auctions, with the next taking place in late 2024 and aiming to secure 875MW capacity, subject to value for money.23
+The results of HAR1 were also published in December 2024, announcing 11 successful projects to contribute 125MW - from an initial target of 250MW - of low-carbon hydrogen capacity by 2025.
+With support under HAR1, projects will receive a strike price of £241/MWh - supported by £2bn funding through the Hydrogen Production Business Model - over a period of 15 years.
+Alongside this, the government outlined the timelines for future HAR auctions, with the next taking place in late 2024 and aiming to secure 875MW capacity, subject to value for money.
+Sample of the support of